nazmulidris/developerlife.com/_posts/2017-12-02-android-downloadable-fonts.md

   in Android apps.
 This article will show you how to use downloadable fonts (from Google Fonts) using the latest support library. 🖋
 layout: post
-title: 'Android Downloadable Fonts'
+title: "Android Downloadable Fonts"
 hero-image: assets/downloadable-fonts-hero.png
 categories:
   - Android
   - UXE
 ---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [Using Google Fonts (programmatically, in XML)](#using-google-fonts-programmatically-in-xml)
 - [Getting started](#getting-started)